ahmattox/cube-draft-simulation/README.md

 # Cube Draft Simulation

 A simple implementation of a simulated MTG Cube draft.

 ## Running

-The project incudes two targets, a command line utility and a library inteded to be used in a Swift Playground.
+The project includes two targets, a command line utility and a library intended to be used in a Swift Playground.

 To run the command line tool from Xcode, edit the scheme and add the path to a .csv file as a launch argument.

-To run in the incldued playground, first select the "CubeDraftSimulatorPlaygroundSupport" library and build it.
+To run in the included playground, first select the "CubeDraftSimulatorPlaygroundSupport" library and build it.
 This includes an example CSV, but can be replaced with a path to another.

 ## CSV Structure